graphql-aspnet/graphql-aspnet.github.io/docs/reference/schema-configuration.md

 | ------------- | ---------------------- |
 | -_not set_-   | Integer Greater than 0 |

-The allowed [field depth](../execution/malicious-queries) of any child field within a given query.
+The maximum allowed [field depth](../execution/malicious-queries) of any child field within a given query.
 If a child is nested deeper than this value the query will be rejected.

 ### MaxQueryComplexity